kkrull/node-sandbox/cucumberjs-8/README.md

   And non-standard notes should be changed to their equivalent in General MIDI
 ```

+Start in the middle (domain model) and test outwards (UI), via a different driver.
+Push scenarios down to unit tests and extract libraries for stable parts.

 ## Reference

 ### General MIDI Percussion key map